-This post deals with heterosexual relationships from the male perspective, as this is the author’s experience.
+This post deals with heterosexual relationships from the male perspective (the author’s experience).
 This focus is not meant to dismiss or render invisible other perspectives and their complexities.

 Note also that while this essay begins with a consideration of the ecological aspects of relationships, the substance and thesis concern the role of our minds and personalities.

 Forming and maintaining relationships is one of the most important and rewarding aspects of life.
 Relationships help us create our identities and find meaning in our days.